loadsmart/culture/events/hackathons.md

 # Hackathons

 Hackathons are a great way to put innovative ideas into practice.
-These are presential events where we bring together engineers, product, designers, and operations to work and execute a project from scratch.
+These are either remote or in-person events where we bring together engineers, product, designers, and operations to work and execute a project from scratch.
 Several projects at Loadsmart were idealized in one of those events.

 Everyone can propose and pitch an idea, and it's up to the participants to choose where they best fit.